MySQL

 • Required for tables without a primary key.
 The selected column must be of a non-null type (NOT NULL).

 • Optional for tables with a primary key.
-You can select only one column from the primary key.
+Only one column can be selected from the primary key.

 rds.region-id

-The region ID of the ApsaraDB RDS for MySQL instance.
+The region ID of the Alibaba Cloud ApsaraDB RDS for MySQL instance.

 STRING

-For a list of region IDs, see Regions and zones.
+For more information about region IDs, see Regions and zones.

 Important